Renter Beware: 15 Questions to Ask Your Landlord Before Signing that Lease

 Make sure to also ask about late fees and whether certain forms of payment come with a processing surcharge.
-For instance, you don’t want to get hit with a $10 charge every time you pay by check.
+For instance, you don’t want to get hit with a $10 charge every time you pay by writing a check.

 3. Are utilities included?

 This is a really important question.
 A place with low rent may seem like less of a deal once you factor in fees for electricity, water and trash pickup.

 On the other hand, a rental arrangement that includes utilities can help you budget your fixed expenses more easily each month.